cyberark/terraform-provider-conjur/README.md

 ### Provider configuration

+The provider uses [conjur-api-go](https://github.com/cyberark/conjur-api-go) to load its configuration. `conjur-api-go` can be configured using environment variables or using the provider configuration in the `.tf` file.

 #### Using environment variables

-The provider uses [conjur-api-go](https://github.com/cyberark/conjur-api-go) to load its configuration. `conjur-api-go` can be configured using environment variables:

 ```sh-session
 export CONJUR_APPLIANCE_URL="https://localhost:8443"